-LEGAL & INSTITUTIONAL FRAMEWORKS
+LEGAL AND INSTITUTIONAL FRAMEWORKS

 This section presents the institutional and legal frameworks guiding investments in Tanzania.
-The section elaborates key institutions and appropriate laws, rules and regulations applied during the process of registering and management of investments in the country.
+The section elaborates on key institutions and appropriate laws, rules, and regulations applied during the process of registering and managing investments in the country.